-Applicants are now required by federal law to register with the government’s System for Award Management (opens new window).
+Applicants are now required by federal law to register with the government’s System for Award Management (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Registration is necessary for NCUA to meet federal grant disclosure requirements, and instructions for creating an account and registering your credit union are available on the “Help Documents” section of the Office of Small Credit Union Initiatives’ Grants and Loans information page.
 Instructions may also be found on the System for Award Management’s website.
 There is no registration fee.

-Credit unions with questions about registering should contact the Federal Service Desk (opens new window) online or by telephone at 866-606-8220.
+Credit unions with questions about registering should contact the Federal Service Desk (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) online or by telephone at 866-606-8220.
 For questions about the Community Development assistance grants, contact NCUA’s Office of Small Credit Union Initiatives at email@example.com.

-Credit unions may submit one application for all initiatives using NCUA’s CyberGrants program (opens new window).
+Credit unions may submit one application for all initiatives using NCUA’s CyberGrants program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Each credit union may apply for more than one initiative; however, grant awards are subject to the availability of funds.

 The four eligible initiatives and maximum grant awards are:

 - Capacity and growth: Credit unions considering new lending programs, deposit products or other growth strategies to increase members’ financial service opportunities may apply for up to $15,000 in assistance.

 - Cyber security: Up to $7,000 will be available for each eligible credit union to enhance cyber security and protect member information.